moorepants/resonance/README.rst

 - recognize that the relationship between mass/inertia, acceleration, and the loads acting on a system are second order ordinary differential equations
-- be able to express the linear and anguar velocity magnitude expressions of important points and rotating reference frames
+- be able to express the linear and angular velocity magnitude expressions of important points and rotating reference frames
 - be able to write the system's kinetic energy in terms of generalized coordinates
 - be able to write the system's potential energy in terms of the generalized coordinates
 - be able to form the Lagrangian
-- be able write the lagrange's equation of the first kind and evaluate it
+- be able write the Lagrange's equation of the first kind and evaluate it
-- add non-conservative forces with Rahliegh's principle
+- add non-conservative forces with Rayleigh's principle
-- recognize advatnages over a Newton-Euler formulation
+- recognize advantages over a Newton-Euler formulation
 - be able to convert between first and second order form
 - be able to convert from canonical form to state space
 - single and multi dof